ibm-cloud-docs/assistant/tutorial.md

 1. Click the **More** ![More options](images/kabob.png) icon on the `#cancel_order` node, and then select **Add child node**.

     ![Shows the menu on the #cancel_order node with the Add child node menu option selected.](images/gs-ass-add-child-to-cancel.png)
 1. Add a label to the node to distinguish it from other child nodes you will be adding.
 In the name field, add `Ask for order number`.
-Type `true` into the **Enter a condition** field of this node.
+Type `true` into the **If assistant recognizes** field of this node.

 1. Add the following message in the response text field: